 Omeisaurus Size and Description

-Before we delve into the specifics of the Omeisaurus’ appearance and size, it’s important to note that–like all dinosaurs–our understanding of this creature is based on the fossil evidence we have.
+Before we delve into the specifics of Omeisaurus‘ appearance and size, it’s important to note thatโlike all dinosaursโour understanding of this creature is based on the fossil evidence we have.
 This evidence gives us a glimpse into the past but there’s always more to learn as new discoveries are made.

 Short Description of Omeisaurus

-This was a sauropod–a group of dinosaurs known for their large size, long necks, and four-legged stance.
-Its body shape was typical of this group with a massive body, a long, flexible neck, and a whip-like tail.
+Like I noted already, Omeisaurus was a sauropodโa group of dinosaurs known for their large size, long necks, and four-legged stance.
+Its body shape was typical of this group with a massive body, a really long, flexible neck, and a whip-like tail.
 Also typical of sauropods, it moved on all four legs.
 Its vertebrae were elongated which contributed to its incredible length.
-The limbs of the Omeisaurus were robust to support its massive body weight and its tail served as a counterbalance for its long neck.
+Omeisaurus limbs were robust in order to support its massive body weight and its tail served as a counterbalance for its long neck.

 Size and Weight of Type Species

 This was a sizable dinosaur, even among sauropods.
-Estimates based on fossil evidence suggest that it was around 46.0 to 66.0 feet long.
-However, the size varied depending on the species of Omeisaurus.
+Estimates based on fossil evidence suggest that it was around 46 to 66 feet long.
+The size varying greatly depending on the species of Omeisaurus.
+Likewise, its estimated weight varies a great deal, ranging from around 4-4.5 US tons for O. junghsiensis, to around 9-11 US tons for O. tianfuensis.

 The Dinosaur in Detail

-The Omeisaurus had a unique set of features that set it apart from its contemporaries.
-Its incredibly long neck–even for a sauropod–is one of its most distinctive features.
-This long neck likely allowed it to reach vegetation that other herbivores couldn’t in order to give it a unique advantage in its environment.
+Omeisaurus had a unique set of features that set it apart from its contemporaries.
+Its incredibly long neckโeven for a sauropodโis one of its most distinctive features.
+This long neck would have allowed it to reach vegetation that other herbivores couldn’t in order to give it a unique advantage in its environment.

 Another notable feature of this dinosaur is its vertebrae.
 The vertebrae in its neck were elongated, contributing to its neck length.
 These vertebrae were also hollow to reduce the weight of the neck and make it more easily supported.